SuzyQ-2117/Grounded-chatbot/README.md

 The FastAPI package automatically generates documentation for you based on your endpoints.
 You can [check out the docs for this app here](localhost:8000/docs).

 To safely exit the app, use `CTRL+C` in the terminal window to stop the app from running.

+Making a test push to see if the workflow runs properly